Computational microscopy: History

 Early foundations of computational microscopy trace back to the solution of the phase problem in crystallography and optics, and to the development of Fourier-based iterative algorithms for phase retrieval.
 In 1972, Gerchberg and Saxton introduced the first practical iterative algorithm to recover phase information from diffraction and image-plane data.
 Between 1978 and 1982, Fienup refined this approach by developing the error-reduction and hybrid input–output algorithms, which have been widely used in iterative phase retrieval.

-In 1998, Miao, Sayre, and Chapman introduced the concept of the oversampling ratio for phase retrieval, which was later generalized to the overdetermination ratio (αₒ = M/N), where M and N denote the number of independently measured data points and unknown object variables, respectively.
-When αₒ is substantially greater than one, the phase information is, in principle, uniquely encoded within the measured diffraction intensities and can be deterministically recovered through iterative reconstruction algorithms.
+In 1998, Miao, Sayre, and Chapman introduced the concept of the oversampling ratio for phase retrieval, which was later generalized to the overdetermination ratio (α_{o} = M/N), where M and N denote the number of independently measured data points and unknown object variables, respectively.
+When α_{o} is substantially greater than one, the phase information is, in principle, uniquely encoded within the measured diffraction intensities and can be deterministically recovered through iterative reconstruction algorithms.

 In 1999, Miao and colleagues experimentally extended crystallographic methodology to non-crystalline specimens, inaugurating CDI as a lensless imaging technique.

 In 2007, Rodenburg and co-workers demonstrated modern ptychography with hard X-rays by scanning a coherent probe across an extended specimen and iteratively reconstructing the object transmission function while assuming a known probe.
 In 2008, Thibault et al. demonstrated simultaneous reconstruction of both the probe and object transmission functions from overlapping diffraction patterns, establishing ptychography as a quantitative and general high-resolution imaging method.

 In 2013, Zheng, Horstmeyer, and Yang extended these principles to optical microscopy with Fourier ptychography, enabling gigapixel-scale quantitative phase imaging on table-top microscopes.

 Subsequent advances in coherent sources, detectors, and algorithms have established computational microscopy as a unified framework spanning optical, X-ray, and electron modalities.